userfrosting/learn/22.upgrading/01.46-to-50/02.guide/docs.md

 - [Union type](https://www.php.net/releases/8.0/en.php#union-types)
 - [Etc.](https://www.php.net/releases/8.0/en.php)

 Keep this in mind, especially if you've extended built-in classes.
-Not only may theses classes been renamed or moved, the method declaration might have changed even if the code of theses method haven't.
+Not only may these classes been renamed or moved, the method declaration might have changed even if the code of these method haven't.

 ### Services -> Dependency Injection